juank-pa/JKLocalNotifications-ANE/README.md

   to match your own certicate and provisioning profile information.

-  Installation of the final application is not working at the time so once the IPA is packaged you might want to install it via XCode Devices panel or iTunes.
+  Installation of the final application is not working at the time so once the IPA is packaged you might want to install it manually via XCode Devices panel or iTunes.
-* To build and install an iOS simulator file:
+* To build and install an iOS simulator IPA file:
   ```bash
   ./run-ios-simulator-app
   ```